Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 ### Sample data

+You can either [follow these instructions to setup a local Kafka docker environment] (https://github.com/sfc-gh-pjain/sfguides/tree/DT_QS_Kafka/site/sfguides/src/getting_started_with_dynamic_tables/kafka_docker_setup)

+OR

 We will use the Python "Faker" library to generate some test data required for this project.
 You don't need to learn python to use Dynamic Tables, it's only used to generate sample datasets.
 In order to run this python code we will build and use [Python UDTF](https://docs.snowflake.com/en/developer-guide/snowpark/python/creating-udtfs)

 We are going to build our lab in a database called **"demo"** and schema name **"dt_demo"**.
 Feel free to use any database if "demo" database is already in use or you don't have access to it.